 Psoriasis is a fairly common inflammatory skin condition which affects around 2% of the UK population.
 It’s characterised by flaky pink or red patches of skin with silvery-white scales.
-These patches can appear anywhere on the body (often on the knees, elbows, trunk and scalp) and are sometimes itchy and sore.
+These patches can appear anywhere on the body, but are often on the knees, elbows, trunk and scalp.
+They are sometimes itchy and sore.

-In some people psoriasis can be very severe, covering large parts of their body and causing considerable impact to their quality of life.
-In others, psoriasis is a relatively minor irritation which comes and goes.
+Psoriasis can be very severe in some people.
+Sometimes it can cover large parts of their body, causing considerable impact to their quality of life.
+In other people, psoriasis is a relatively minor irritation which comes and goes.

 Psoriasis is not contagious so can’t be transmitted from one person to another.

 What causes psoriasis?